xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ If I make a stake now when can I unstake?
-  - Staked XNF tokens are held for two full daily cycles, even during any 'gap cycles'.
-Once the two full cycles have elapsed, users have the option to unstake their XNF tokens, regaining complete ownership.
-At this point, all earned native chain rewards are promptly delivered to the user.
+  - Staked XNF tokens are held for one full daily cycle, even during any 'gap cycles'.
+After one complete daily cycle has passed, users have the option to unstake their XNF tokens, regaining full ownership.
+Upon unstaking, all earned native chain rewards are promptly delivered to the user.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)